Dogs in Hot Cars: Essential Summer Safety Tips

 - 5 min read

-Cracking windows, parking in shade, or "just popping into the shops" makes virtually no difference.
-Your car becomes a lethal oven, and dogs cannot cool themselves when trapped in extreme heat.
+Cracking windows, parking in the shade, or "just popping into the shops" makes virtually no difference.
+Your car becomes a lethal oven.
+Dogs cannot cool themselves effectively when trapped in extreme heat.

 The simple rule: Never leave dogs in hot cars when it's 20°C (68°F) or warmer outside.